 In Granby, there was no visible evidence of the Killdozer or Heemeyer, the only human casualty of that ruckus.
 As a member of the Fourth Estate, I was pleased to see the rebuilt newspaper office next to the highway.

 Couldn’t help wondering what life was like in some of these remote towns.
 And then, just after 5 on Friday afternoon we noticed a gathering of pickup trucks on a frozen lake.
 They were gunning their engines and skidding on the ice, spinning and spinning in the strangest TGIF celebration I’ve ever seen.

 A trip involving extensive driving — we logged more than 500 miles — in the middle of ski season is risky.
 We were blessed with roads clear of ice and snow all the way.
 The trip went without a glitch until the final stop in Eagle where the hotel mixed up our reservation and stuck us in a smoking room.

 2016 update: Shows how quickly times change; I haven’t stayed in a hotel in years that even offered smoking rooms.
 A quick search revealed that most no longer do, though one site listed some Colorado establishments advertising as cannabis friendly since the state legalized the herb for recreational consumption.

 A subsequent trip revealed that the smoky hotel where we stayed had been taken over by a national chain, a change for the better.
 Alas, the nondescript café in Eagle that was the dining highlight of the 2008 trip with melt-in-your-mouth shortribs was no longer in business.

-Likewise, the ski train we watched arrive at Winter Park loaded with skiers from Denver was discontinued in 2009 after 70 years of operation, though efforts are being made to revive the service.
+2018 update: Likewise, the ski train we watched arrive at Winter Park loaded with skiers from Denver was discontinued in 2009 after 70 years of operation.

 Fortunately, Colorado snow continues to create memorable runs.
 We’ve even taken advantage again of the fly-in, ski-free offer at Beaver Creek.